Welcome & Overview

 - Most people having an inpatient transplant have their tunneled catheter placed on the day they’re admitted to the hospital.

-- Most people having an outpatient transplant have their tunneled catheter placed they day before they’re admitted to the Outpatient BMT Team.
+- Most people having an outpatient transplant have their tunneled catheter placed they day before they’re admitted to the Cellular Immunotherapy Unit.

 Sometimes, it may need to be placed a few days before hospital admission.